postcss/postcss/API.md

 postcss.comment({ text: 'test' }).toString() //=> "/* test */"
 ```

-## `PostCSS` class
+## `Processor` class

-A `PostCSS` instance contains plugins to process CSS.
+A `Processor` instance contains plugins to process CSS.
 You can create
-one `PostCSS` instance, initialize its plugins, and then use that instance
+one `Processor` instance, initialize its plugins, and then use that instance
 on many CSS files.

 ```js